-- 12. Learning Matters By providing high quality accommodation with stimulating learning environments for school pupils and members of the community to ensure educational standards continue to rise.
-Over the next five years the priorities will be to maximise external investment in the infrastructure from Building Schools for the Future (BSF), Primary Capital Programme and other funding and to ensure that overall patterns of investment from all sources are both "joined-up" and take account of Council priorities.
-In this broad context, the key investment priorities over the next five years will be: - To address the backlog of urgent repairs and maintenance identified by condition surveys for all schools. - To address issues identified by schools regarding the unsuitability of teaching areas including the replacement of mobile classroom accommodation in a number of schools and the enhancement of existing provision to make it more appropriate for quality teaching and learning. - To address the issues of surplus capacity in the both the primary and secondary sectors in line with projects arising from the review of primary and secondary school places. - To establish two new academies. - To explore potential for further PFI projects to replace those school buildings with the most urgent need, as identified by the principles of Asset Management Planning, including condition and suitability of existing provision and assessment of sufficiency of pupil places, and in particular to develop proposals for the BSF secondary school replacement and refurbishment programme. - To continue effective bidding for external funding especially Targeted Capital Funding (TCF) to replace those school buildings with the most urgent need as identified by the principles of Asset Management Planning. - To develop the infrastructure required to deliver the Special Educational Needs (SEN) Strategy, particularly with regard to co-location of services to ensure easy access for children, young people and families. - The development of integrated Children's Centres in the context of the overall Sure Start programme. - To continue addressing issues regarding access for disabled persons to all buildings. - To explore the use of innovative methods of procurement and building that will deliver cost-effective and high quality buildings for education and lifelong learning. - To address effectively issues relating to health and safety, including fire risk, asbestos, legionella and site security.
+- 12. Learning Matters By providing high quality accommodation conducive to a stimulating learning environment for school pupils and members of the community, ensuring that educational standards continue to rise.
+Over the next five years the priorities will be to maximise external investment in the infrastructure, and to ensure that overall patterns of investment from all sources are both "joined-up" and take account of Council priorities.
+In this broad context, the key investment priorities over the next five years will be: - To address the backlog of urgent repairs and maintenance identified by condition surveys for all schools. - To address issues identified by schools regarding the unsuitability of teaching areas including the replacement of mobile classroom accommodation in a number of schools and the enhancement of existing provision to make it more appropriate for quality teaching and learning. - To address the lack of teaching accommodation where projected pupil numbers are higher than provided for through revised calculations of More Open Enrolment figures for all schools in accordance with DfES Sufficiency criteria. - To address the issues of surplus capacity in the both the primary and secondary sectors in line with projects arising from the review of primary and secondary school places. - To explore potential for further PFI projects to replace those school buildings with the most urgent need, as identified by the principles of Asset Management Planning, including condition and suitability of existing provision and assessment of sufficiency of pupil places, and in particular to develop proposals for the DfES "Building Schools for the Future" (BSF) secondary school replacement and refurbishment programme. - To continue effective bidding for external funding especially Targeted Capital Funding (TCF) to replace those school buildings with the most urgent need as identified by the principles of Asset Management Planning. - To develop the infrastructure required to deliver the Special Educational Needs (SEN) Strategy. - The development of integrated Children's Centres in the context of the overall Sure Start programme. - To continue addressing issues regarding access for disabled persons to all buildings. - To explore the use of innovative methods of procurement and building that will deliver cost-effective and high quality buildings for education and lifelong learning. - To address effectively issues relating to asbestos in schools.